GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 {% endDetailsSummary %}

 {% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/QjpVziHLucolDVylOsG2.mp4", autoplay=false, controls="true", muted="true", class="screenshot" %}
-This example first shows how DevTools "jumps" as you type, then when you enable this option, DevTools takes you to the first result when you press <kbd>Enter</kbd>.
+This video first shows how DevTools "jumps" as you type a search query.
+Then when you enable this option, DevTools takes you to the first result when you press <kbd>Enter</kbd>.
 {% endDetails %}

 ### Sync